gouline/kapsule/README.md

 Minimalist dependency injection library for Kotlin.

-**Note:** Kapsule is currently in pre-release stages of development.
-While every milestone build is well-tested and ready for use, breaking changes can be introduced without warning.
-Once version 1.0 is released, the changes will become more gradual.

 Why create another dependency injection library?
 Here are the objectives pursued by Kapsule:

 * Simple features that most projects will have use for